 Each student shall be provided with an identification (ID) card on an annual basis.
-At the High School level, this card shall be worn and displayed on a lanyard or clipped to the shirt collar on the front of the torso, above the waist and below the shoulders by the student at all times during the school day (unless issued a temporary sticker) and must be presented upon request when attending any school-sponsored event.
-The card remains the property of the school, must not be defaced and must be surrendered, upon request, to any high school staff member.
+This card shall be on one's person at all times and shall be produced when requested by District staff upon entrance into school activities or at any time when a student's identity is in question.
+The card remains the property of the school, must not be defaced and must be surrendered, upon request, to any staff member.